Walrus: A Cross-Domain Foundation Model for Continuum Dynamics: Walrus Model

 \Walrus\ employs a space-time factorized transformer architecture \citep{ho2019axial, mccabe2023multiple} where alternating operations within a block attend along the space and time axes of space-time tensor-structured data.
 The procedure can be seen in Figure \ref{fig:walrus_overview}.
 Spatial processing uses the parallelized attention developed in \cite{parallel_transformer} using axial RoPE \citep{su2023roformerenhancedtransformerrotary, lu2023unifiedio2scalingautoregressive_axialrope, lu2024fitflexiblevisiontransformer_axialrope} for position encoding.
 Along the time axis, \Walrus\ uses causal attention with T5-style relative position encoding \citep{raffel2020exploring}.
 QK normalization \citep{dehghani2023scaling} is used in both space and time blocks to improve training stability.
 Full architectural details can be found in Appendix \ref{app_sec:model_details}, but we highlight here the notable design decisions before diving into our novel contributions.

-\textbf{Compute-Adaptive Compression.} We utilize Convolutional Stride Modulation \citep[CSM]{payelpaper_mukhopadhyay2025controllablepatchingcomputeadaptivesurrogate} in our encoder and decoder modules to natively handle data at varying resolutions by adapting the level of downsampling/upsampling in each encoder/decoder block.
-Prior foundation models for emulation have used fixed compression encoders rendering them inflexible to varying resolution requirements in downstream tasks.
-CSM allows us to alter the stride of convolutions performing downsampling options letting us choose a spatial compression level appropriate to the task.
-During pretraining, to maximize device utilization, we choose a fixed number of tokens per axis and adjust the downsampling factor accordingly such that data of the same dimensionality produces roughly the same number of tokens per frame across datasets.
+\textbf{Compute-Adaptive Compression.} We implement adaptive-compute tokenization using Convolutional Stride Modulation \citep[CSM]{mukhopadhyay2026overtone} in our encoder and decoder modules to natively handle data at varying resolutions by adapting the level of downsampling/upsampling in each encoder/decoder block.
+Prior emulation foundation models have used fixed compression encoders rendering them inflexible to varying resolution in downstream tasks.
+CSM allows us to alter the downsampling rate by adjusting the stride.
+During pretraining, to maximize device utilization, we choose a fixed number of tokens per axis and adjust the downsampling factor accordingly such that data of the same dimensionality produces similar numbers of tokens per frame across datasets.
+This process is described in more detail within the context of \Walrus\ and the hMLP described below in Appendix \ref{app_sec:encoder}.

-\textbf{Shared Encoder-Decoder.} All physical systems $S$ of a given dimensionality $d$ share a single encoder and decoder block forcing the model to learn generalizable features.
+\textbf{Shared Encoder-Decoder.} All physical systems $S$ of a given dimensionality $d$ share a single encoder and decoder block differing only in the first projection forcing the model to learn generalizable features.
 Since this study only features 2D and 3D data, this is a total of two encoders and decoders.
-We use an Hierachical MLP (hMLP) and transposed hMLP for lightweight encoding and decoding \citep{Touvron2022ThreeTE} and the sub-selected projection approach of MPP \citep{mccabe2023multiple} to handle varying input sizes $q^S$.
+We use an Hierarchical MLP (hMLP) and transposed hMLP for lightweight encoding and decoding \citep{Touvron2022ThreeTE} and the sub-selected projection approach of MPP \citep{mccabe2023multiple} to handle varying input sizes $q^S$.
+These are lightweight alternatives to standard patchification in which the patching process is broken into multiple hierarchical stages separated by nonlinearities and normalization layers.